 Like many things, it’s easy to have high expectations when you hear other stories, so to avoid disappointment try and keep your expectations grounded (nature is unpredictable after all).
 The random surprises, such as an oceanic manta flying over your head, will be the type of moment you remember and cherish.

 Melissa’s garden is made up of a large coral garden (hence the name) an amazing array of soft and hard corals spanning a huge area.

-Cape Kri dive site has it all – coral reefs, reef sharks, huge bumphead parrotfish and if you’re lucky you may even witness the shy resident dugong.
+Easily some of the best diving in Raja Ampat, Cape Kri dive site has it all – coral reefs, reef sharks, huge bumphead parrotfish and if you’re lucky you may even witness the shy resident dugong.

 Arborek Jetty is a great easy dive with lots going on.
 Great for the big stuff, but also great for smaller critters like nudibranch.
 Here we saw the famous walking shark, a small shark (<1m) that seems to walk across the floor using its pectoral and pelvic fins.
 Also, keep an eye out into the blue as you never know when a manta may swim by.

 Homestay in Raja Ampat

 Most accommodation in Raja consists of basic homestay beach huts.
 There are of course a couple of upmarket resorts, however, we were looking for a more ‘local’ (and affordable) experience.

 You can find out everything you need about the different islands on the Stay Raja Ampat website.
 You can also book online which allows you to know you have a place sorted when you arrive.